gregorhd/mapcompare/README.md

-A simple visualisation task is performed across both the static and interactive track, and secondly for both a full dataset and a smaller subset.
-The full dataset contains 144,727 polygons representing the city of Dresden's real-estate cadastre.
+A simple visualisation task is performed across both the static and interactive track, and secondly for both the complete dataset and a smaller subset.
+The complete dataset contains 144,727 polygons representing the city of Dresden's real-estate cadastre.
 The subset contains 2,645 polygons.
 Both databases are queried in PostGIS, returning three sets of results tables which are converted to *GeoPandas* GeoDataFrames to serve as inputs to the visualisation libraries.
 In some cases, these are converted to the respective supported data formats prior to the actual plotting task.